mnosinov/werty-cli-pydev-tools/README.md

 my pydev environment installation steps:
 ========================================

+for non tty modes - use terminal app - "terminology" with some color customization and key customization, theme 2nd by order.

 - copy .inputrc
 - copy .bashrc
 - install tmux - use tmux from the start!